bahmutov/rocha/README.md

 - so random that it is different from sequential
 - enough to flush out every problem

-## How should we code?
+## How should we test?

-Each unit test should NOT depend on the order of other tests to run.
+Each unit test should NOT depend on the order the other tests are running.
 In the above case, refactor the test to reset the variable before each unit test, see [spec/fixed.spec.js](spec/fixed.spec.js)